 Once the platform is set up, and the assistant is installed, the voice assistant can be triggered by using a wake word of choice, and calling out one of the apps the assistant is meant to handle:

-"Hey Luigi, find an Sicilian pasta recipe with aubergine and garlic."
+"Hey Chef, find an Sicilian pasta recipe with aubergine and garlic."

 What is very special about Snips is that your assistant will be able to understand what you mean, however you formulate it.
 This is called Natural Language Understanding.
 The objective is to completely transform the way we interact with technology, using voice as a universal interface.
 It's the same kind of experience that new devices as Amazon Echo or Google Assistant offer, with the important difference that none of your voice gets sent to the cloud.
 100% of the machine learning algorithms required to transform your voice into actionable information runs fully on your device.
 This is what we call Privacy by Design.
 Apps can be selected from our app store, available on the Snips Console.
 Pick all the apps you need, train and download the assistant file, and launch it on your device.